Last updated on December 27, 2022

-However, many believe that the true princess cut traces its roots from 1971 when Basil Watermeyer patented a new diamond shape and called it Barion cut.
-Being a very complex cut, Barion proved to be extremely difficult to create.
-Incredibly symmetrical lines were challenging even for the expert diamond cutters.
+The history of the princess cut traces back to the early 1960s when Arpad Nagy, a London-based diamond cutter, designed the profile cut, which was often referred to as the princess cut at the time.
+However, many believe that the true princess cut traces its roots in 1971 when Basil Watermeyer patented a new diamond shape and called it Barion cut.
+As a very complex cut, Barion proved to be extremely difficult to create.
+Incredibly symmetrical lines were a challenge even for the expert diamond cutters.

-Princess Cut Diamond Cut Quality Guide
+Princess Cut Diamond Cut Quality

 The quality of the cut is the most important factor in maximizing the brilliance and fire, meaning it greatly affects the appearance of a diamond.

 While the Gemological Institute of America (GIA) and other lab entities provide cut grading for the round brilliant cut, they do not give a cut quality grade for fancy shaped diamonds, including the princess cut.
 This is because fancy shapes have many non-standardised facet structures, meaning they can be cut to a wide range of proportions.
 However, grading laboratories list information on polish and symmetry which are some of the key features to choosing a brilliant and sparkly stone.

 When choosing a princess cut diamond, make sure to pay attention to the facets of the stone and their symmetry.
 The facets on the right and left halves should have the same shape.
 All the points of the facets should meet and there should not be missing or extra ones.
 Symmetry is the key to maintaining the overall beauty of the stone.

 Since there is no industry-wide consent on what cut parameters make an ideal princess cut diamond, it is recommended to use the table below as a general guideline for evaluating the cut quality of princess cut diamonds.